pump-io/pump.io/doc/CONTRIBUTING_CODE.md

 [Here's a couple ways][community] that you can get in touch.
-The easiest way is probably IRC - you can download a client, but for your first time it'll be easier to use https://webchat.freenode.net/.
-You need to join the `#pump.io` channel; make up a nickname and don't check the "auth to services" checkbox.
+The easiest way is probably IRC - you can download a client, but for your first time it'll be easier to use https://web.libera.chat/.
+You need to join the `#pump.io` channel; make up a nickname and don't check the "I have a password" checkbox.
 Be aware that it's normal to not receive an immediate reply on IRC - people often leave their IRC clients open while they do other things and come back and read the history later.
 This is also why it's important to not say things like